 The program has only two required courses and a one-credit capstone, thus offering students great flexibility to take electives in their areas of interest.
 Part-time students are welcome.

 GLO classes are online and are offered through four campuses: Main Campus, Arizona Online, Global Direct and a partnership with the Universidad Peruana de Ciencias Aplicadas in Peru.

 Flexible Program.
 New courses are offered every seven-and-a-half weeks, giving students six entry points a year to join the program in the fall, spring and summer semesters.
 None of our courses has a prerequisite.
 In addition, all classes are asynchronous so students in any global time zone can easily fit their studies around jobs, family needs or other schedules.

 Welcoming School and Alum Culture.
 Our program affords frequent opportunities to engage with a broad network of faculty, students, staff and alums based in the U.S. and around the world.

 Interdisciplinary and Intercultural Approach.
 Courses examine the transformation of media systems in historical and contemporary contexts.
-Students build analytical skills coupled with conceptual knowledge of real-time and emerging issues, such as digital inequity, surveillance, censorship, disinformation and misinformation.
+Students build analytical skills coupled with conceptual knowledge of real-time and emerging issues and ways to address some of the biggest issues of our time.

 Capstone.
 In their last semester, students work closely with a professor on a one-credit professional project, professional portfolio or academic paper related to their specific area of interest.